bakeryproducts/PAMBuH/README.md

 Our rig was single node machine:

--16CPU
+- 16CPU
--4GPU V100 32gb
+- 4GPU V100 32gb
--256gb RAM
+- 256gb RAM
--a lot of memory, one folded model produce ~50gb of date at the end of inference phase
+- a lot of memory, one folded model produce ~50gb of date at the end of inference phase

 ### Result of LB .925 / PB .949 can be achieved without ensembling with single 4fold model Unet-timm-regnety16 under 2hrs of training, default config